Unified Backup

 - In the spec, the

-.
+policydefines the backup strategy.
+Using theresourceFilter, it specifies that the backup should target resources with the labelapp: busybox.
 For more advanced filtering options, refer to the Fleet API - The

-section displays the actual processing status of the two clusters within the fleet.
+statussection displays the actual processing status of the two clusters within the fleet.

 Furthermore, you can check your backup data in object storage; it will appear in the bucket used during the plugin configuration.